yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 (which on mobile can be hefty) is now [render blocking][souders_async], even though their download was not!

-For that reason, `async` is a great download mechanism, and should be avoided in most cases.
+For that reason, `async` is not a great download mechanism, and should be avoided in most cases.

-One more thing, in order to even consider making certain scripts `async`, those scripts must avoid using APIs such as `document.write` which require blocking the parser at the point in which the script is injected.
+One more thing: in order to even consider making certain scripts `async`, those scripts must avoid using APIs such as `document.write` which require blocking the parser at the point in which the script is injected.
 They should also avoid assuming the DOM or the CSSOM are in a